Detecting discrete processes with the Epps effect: The residual Epps effect

+Let us consider some additional experiments to demonstrate this point.
+The Hayashi--Yoshida estimator is a unique estimator in that it does not induce a time scale $\Delta t$ when estimating the correlation.
+It recovers the underlying correlation directly from the observables.
+This gives us the ability to investigate the effect of the time scale induced by the observables without the interaction from the time scale induced by the estimator.

-Here we simulate a single realisation of price paths from the Brownian price model and the Hawkes price model.
-The length of inter-arrivals are controlled using the Poisson sampling with the mean ranging from 1 to 45 seconds.
-Each price model is then re-sampled with the different mean inter-arrivals 100 times. \Cref{fig:HawkesPriceModelHYSamplingFreq} plots the mean Hayashi-Yoshida estimate on (a) the Hawkes price model and (b) the Brownian price model as a function of the mean inter-arrival time with error ribbons containing 95\% of the estimates at each $1/\lambda$ over the 100 replications.
+We simulate a single realisation of the price paths from each of the models investigated in Section~\ref{sec:experiments}.
+The time scale induced by the observables are controlled using the Poisson sampling with the average inter-arrivals ranging from 1 to 45 seconds.
+Each price model is then re-sampled with the different average inter-arrivals 100 times.
+Figure~\ref{fig:HawkesPriceModelHYSamplingFreq} plots the mean Hayashi--Yoshida estimate on (a) the Brownian price model, (b) the MMN model and (c) the Hawkes price model as a function of the average inter-arrival time with error ribbons containing 95\% of the estimates at each $1/\lambda$ over the 100 replications.

-\Cref{fig:HawkesPriceModelHYSamplingFreq:a} we see that the Hayashi-Yoshida estimator presents an Epps like effect as a function of the mean inter-arrival time for the Hawkes price model.
-Moreover, as $1/ \lambda$ increases the correlation tends towards the limiting correlation.
-This demonstrates the impact that implicit time scales (from the arrival dynamics) have on the correction of asynchrony for discrete connected events.
-When the sampling process has smaller inter-arrivals, the correction will recover correlation estimates from the synchronous process at a smaller time scale. \Cref{fig:HawkesPriceModelHYSamplingFreq:b} we see that the Hayashi-Yoshida estimator recovers the induced correlation regardless of the mean inter-arrival time for the Brownian price model.\footnote{Note that the discretisation in the simulation of the diffusion process should be finer than the average inter-arrivals to avoid insufficient granularity in the diffusion process.}
+We see in Figure~\ref{fig:HawkesPriceModelHYSamplingFreq} that the Hayashi--Yoshida estimator recovers the induced correlation of the Brownian price model regardless of the time scale induced by the observables.\footnote{The discretisation in the simulation of the diffusion process should be finer than the average inter-arrivals to avoid insufficient granularity in the diffusion process.} On the other hand we see that the estimator presents an Epps like effect as a function of the average inter-arrival time for the MMN and Hawkes price model.